 what you are seeking by way of resolution

 The Deputy Secretary will review your complaint and what happened.
 The Deputy Secretary will respond to you in writing within 20 working days of receipt of your complaint.

-If you are still unsatisfied with the result of the complaint process, you can contact Ombudsman Victoria
+If you are still unsatisfied with the result of the complaint process, you can contact Ombudsman Victoria (External link)

 This office investigates complaints made against government departments.